 Many companies provide their employees with technology- be it a company phone, laptop or tablet, which the employee is allowed to use for personal as well as occupational use.

-As an employer it is important to have a strong workplace use of technology policy.
-It is important to have this drafted, and implemented, by a lawyer.
+As an employer, it is important to have a strong workplace use of technology policy.
+It is important to have this drafted and implemented by an employment lawyer.

 As noted, the privacy expectations while using such devices in a personal capacity are higher than that in a work capacity, and the privacy of the individual using them in that capacity should be upheld.

 For employees, if you believe or know that your employer has been obtaining your private information from such a device without your permission, it is a wise decision to contact an employment lawyer and save all records and or/ proof of the intrusion whenever possible.

 An Employment Lawyer may be able to assist you in obtaining a legal remedy for such infringements of privacy.
 Contact Monkhouse Law today for a free consultation.